glow.geometry_layouts package

 str

-The rotation angle of the geometric surface in radians.
+The rotation angle (in degrees) of the geometric surface.

 - Type: